The Hardest Boulder Problems in the World

 The Potential of the Sport of Bouldering

-Currently, only 18 countries are home to a boulder problem that is graded V15/8C or higher.
+Currently, only 20 countries are home to a boulder problem that is graded V15 (8C) or higher.
 This makes sense given the newness of the sport, but it is also quite incredible to realize:

-- There is only one country from Asia, Africa, and South America on the list (Japan, South Africa, and Brazil, respectively)
+- There is only one country from Africa and South America on the list (South Africa and Brazil, respectively)

 Just imagine in a few decades all the amazing crags, problems, and climbers that will come about as the sport expands.